mark260486/moderator_bot/README.md

 - Refactor main cycle for VK moderator;
 - Refactor VK errors processing, especially for VK failure;
 - Refactor config;
+- We need to check every possible replacement for curses, but it will take too much time and CPU.
+Possible solutions:
+    + Use regexes;

 #### Possible improvements